 What is the expected benefit of the outside employment to your professional development and to the University?

-Documentation may be included with the request for approval.
-The University reserves the right to require that copies of any proposed contracts or agreements, including consulting agreements, appointment letters, business formation agreements, or other documentation be furnished in order to facilitate evaluation of the proposed outside employment.
+.
+The

-NOTE: When approval of outside employment is requested, the employee must also submit Appendix D, Disclosure of Potential Conflict of Interest and Commitment.
+NOTE: When outside employment is disclosed, the employee must also submit Appendix D, Employee Disclosure of Outside Employment and Service

 ☐ The information disclosed to the University may be subject to public disclosure.
-To request that specific information be reviewed to determine if it is exempt from public disclosure, attach all the information required by Section 11.3 of the campus conflict of interest policy (404.0).
+To request that specific information be reviewed to determine if it is exempt from public disclosure, attach all the information required by Section 11.3 of the campus Faculty Disclosures of Outside Activity form (404.0).
 In signing this form, I acknowledge that all information not determined to be exempt may be released by the University upon public request, without further notice.

 ☐ In signing this form, I certify that all information furnished is true, accurate, and complete, and understand that I will submit a new form each year if I seek to continue such outside employment.